friebe/building-blocks-presentation/slides.md

 <!--
 A short intro from myself...I
+For more information about me you can follow these contact icons :)
 -->

 ---
 ---
 # The main blocks at a glance

-- Branch strategy
+1. Branch strategy
-- Branch naming
+2. Branch naming
-- Approval System
+3. Approval System
-- Semantic commit Messages
+4. Semantic commit message
-- Tags
+5. Tags
-- Lifecycle examples - short summary
+6. Lifecycle examples

 <!--
-This are a few or at least the best topics (in my oppinion) to implement structured and efficiency code versioning in teams to discuss, so lets have a look what these blocks means.
+These are some or at least the best topics (in my opinion) to implement structured and efficient code versioning in teams, so let's take a look at what these blocks mean.
-But ine hint you can also use this components if are a one man show.
+But one hint you can also use this components if are a one man show.
 It is a general approach for all devs.
-Ok, lets go to the first one...
+Ok, lets go...
 -->

 ---
 layout: cover